NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get all properties

+`MetadataTests.getProperties()` - Return all properties for a given terminology.

 Return all properties.
 The first sample below returns just the names and codes while the include=summary yields summary level information for each code.
 The third call returns summary information for the three listed properties (by code).